S&P Global

-S&P Global Inc. (prior to April 2016 McGraw Hill Financial, Inc., and prior to 2013 The McGraw–Hill Companies, Inc.) is an American publicly traded corporation headquartered in Manhattan, New York City.
-Its primary areas of business are financial information and analytics.
-It is the parent company of S&P Global Ratings, S&P Global Market Intelligence, S&P Global Mobility, S&P Global Engineering Solutions, S&P Global Sustainable1, and S&P Global Commodity Insights, CRISIL, and is the majority owner of the S&P Dow Jones Indices joint venture.
+S&P Global Inc. (prior to 2016, McGraw Hill Financial, Inc., and prior to 2013, The McGraw–Hill Companies, Inc.) is an American publicly traded corporation headquartered in Manhattan, New York City.
+Its primary areas of business are financial information, analytics, and energy and commodities intelligence.
+It is the parent company of S&P Global Ratings, S&P Global Energy, S&P Global Market Intelligence, and S&P Global Mobility, as well as the Indian credit rating agency CRISIL.
+It is also the majority owner of the S&P Dow Jones Indices joint venture.
 "S&P" is a shortening of "Standard and Poor's".

-History
+Corporate history

 The predecessor companies of S&P Global have histories dating to 1888, when James H. McGraw purchased the American Journal of Railway Appliances.
 He continued to add further publications, eventually establishing The McGraw Publishing Company in 1899.
 John A. Hill had also produced several technical and trade publications and in 1902 formed his own business, The Hill Publishing Company.
 In 1909, both men, having known each other's interests, agreed upon an alliance and combined the book departments of their publishing companies into The McGraw–Hill Book Company.
 John Hill served as president, with James McGraw as vice-president.
 In 1917, the remaining parts of each business were merged into The McGraw–Hill Publishing Company.

+In 2009, McGraw Hill Cos. sold Business Week to Bloomberg L.P.
 In 1964, after Hill died, both McGraw–Hill Publishing Company and McGraw–Hill Book Company merged into McGraw–Hill, Inc. McGraw–Hill purchased credit rating agency Standard & Poor's from Paul Talbot Babson in 1966.

-In 1979, McGraw–Hill purchased Byte magazine from its owner/publisher Virginia Williamson, who then became a vice-president of McGraw–Hill.
+In 1979, McGraw–Hill acquired Byte magazine from its owner/publisher Virginia Williamson, who then became a vice-president of McGraw–Hill.
 In 1986, McGraw–Hill bought out competitor The Economy Company, then the United States' largest publisher of educational material.
 The buyout made McGraw–Hill the largest educational publisher in the United States.
 In 1994, McGraw–Hill's broadcasting division signed a deal with ABC, due partly to the fact that its stations in San Diego (KGTV) and Indianapolis (WRTV) had already been aligned with the network, and that Denver (KMGH-TV) and Bakersfield (KERO-TV) joined the ABC family.
 (Bakersfield sister station KERO-TV was also involved in the deal between McGraw–Hill and ABC; however, that station had to wait for its affiliation contract with CBS to expire in March 1996, before it could finally switch to ABC).

-In 1995, McGraw–Hill, Inc. became The McGraw–Hill Companies, Inc. as part of a corporate rebranding.